Dugald Semple: Influence

-In 1938 Dugald was the President of the Scottish Vegetarian Society (SVS) and Vice-President of the Vegetarian Society.
-In 1944, Dugald is recorded as the chairman of the Vegan Society and vice-president of the International Vegetarian Union.
+In 1938 Semple was the President of the Scottish Vegetarian Society (SVS) and Vice-President of the Vegetarian Society.
+In 1944, Semple is recorded as the chairman of the Vegan Society and vice-president of the International Vegetarian Union.
 In 1953 he was Honorary President of the Scottish Vegetarian Society.
-In 1954, Dugald was still president of the SVS, one of several Vice-Presidents of IVU.
+In 1954, Semple was still president of the SVS, one of several Vice-Presidents of IVU.